-- All proposals for pre-formed panels, individual presentations that are part of pre-formed panels, and individual presentations or readings must be submitted via Pheedloop by 11:59pm PST on January 3, 2025.
-Any proposals for presentations in pre-formed panels that are not accepted for the conference will automatically be considered as individual presentations. - All proposals for Pre-Conference Workshops must be submitted via Pheedloop by 11:59 pm PST on October 24, 2024.
-Proposers will be notified of acceptance status no later than November 24, 2024.
-Those whose workshops are not accepted are welcome to submit a proposal in another conference presentation format by the January 3, 2025 deadline. - If you submitted a proposal but discover you can no longer attend the conference, please inform the organizer of your panel (if relevant) and ASLE of withdrawal by January 30, 2025, if possible. - We will evaluate all proposals carefully and notify people of whether their proposal has been a ccepted by February 27, 2025.
+All proposals for pre-formed panels, individual presentations that are part of pre-formed panels, and individual presentations or readings must be submitted via Pheedloop by the extended deadline, 11:59pm PST on January 10, 2025.
+Any proposals for presentations in pre-formed panels that are not accepted for the conference will automatically be considered as individual presentations.

+- If you submitted a proposal but discover you can no longer attend the conference, please inform the organizer of your panel (if relevant) and ASLE of withdrawal by January 30, 2025, if possible. - We will evaluate all proposals carefully and notify people of whether their proposal has been a ccepted by February 27, 2025.